Chestnut Hot Chocolate

 Cocktail History

-The Chestnut Hot Chocolate is a Christmas cocktail that was created by Nick Mautone of the Rainbow Room in New York City, New York and was included in his book in The Artisanal Kitchen: Holiday Cocktails.
+The Chestnut Hot Chocolate is a Christmas cocktail that was created by Nick Mautone at the Rainbow Room in New York City, New York and was first published in his book The Artisanal Kitchen: Holiday Cocktails.
 It was inspired by a chocolate-dipped chestnut purée the author once had at Paprika Weiss, a now closed store that used to be on New York City’s Upper East Side.
-It combines the namesake flavors of chestnut and chocolate with deep brandy and seasonal spices to create a delicious boozy twist on the classic cold weather beverage.
+It combines the namesake flavors of chestnut and chocolate with brandy and seasonal spices to create a delicious boozy twist on the classic cold-weather beverage.

 Cocktail Ingredients